Nigerians are not banned from Dubai – Official clarifies

-An official from the Dubai Tourism confirmed that it has not banned Nigerians from visiting the United Arab Emirates (UAE).
+An official from the Dubai Tourism has debunked the viral fake news that Nigerians have been banned from visiting the United Arab Emirates (UAE).

 Stella Fubara-Obinwa, its Director Africa, International Operations, made the clarification during a webinar organised by the National Association of Nigeria Travel Agencies (NANTA), themed “Tourism Business Opportunities in Face of New Normal.”